+Despite their vast size, tropical forests are surprisingly sensitive to disturbances within the ecosystem, and the demise of keystone species, such as forest elephant, can cause the decline of many other species.
 For this reason, effective law enforcement is essential in ensuring the fragile balance is not disrupted through illegal activities such as poaching for bushmeat.
-In 2018, the park’s 110 eco-guards logged 15,983 patrol man-days.
-These intensive patrols resulted in 56 arrests, 25 convictions, over 11,000 snares removed and almost 48 tonnes of bushmeat confiscated.
+In 2019, the park’s eco-guards logged over 11,000 man-days through 365 patrols which resulted in 58 arrests as well as over 14,500 snares removed and 50 tonnes of bushmeat confiscated.

-Wildlife habits have changed completely since the introduction of effective law enforcement, particularly in the baies where rangers have carried out general habituation.
+Wildlife habits have changed completely since the introduction of effective law enforcement, particularly in the bais where rangers have carried out general habituation.
 Gradually animals have become used to the presence of humans without perceiving them as a threat, which is an essential part of developing the areas as potential tourism sites.
 In addition, patrols have resulted in a number of arrests and successful prosecutions.

 Sign up to be the first to hear #GoodNews happening around African Parks.×